-- Free online access to the Society's research journals: Monthly Notices of the Royal Astronomical Society (main journal and Letters), Geophysical Journal International and Astronomy & Geophysics.
-Please contact the Membership Officer for more information.
+- Free online access to the Society's research journals: Monthly Notices of the Royal Astronomical Society (main journal and Letters), Geophysical Journal International, RAS Techniques & Instruments and Astronomy & Geophysics.
+Access via the Fellows' website.

-- Free subscription to our bimonthly magazine Astronomy & Geophysics.
+- Free subscription to our bimonthly magazine Astronomy & Geophysics both online and print.

 - Free yearly diary, packed with useful astronomical information

 - Use of one of the finest astronomical libraries and archives.